What I Am: Tin Tin Out and Emma Bunton version

-The song was covered by English electronic music duo Tin Tin Out and English singer Emma Bunton.
+The song was covered by English electronic music duo Tin Tin Out and Spice Girls singer Emma Bunton.
 It was released on November 1, 1999, as the second single from Tin Tin Out's second studio album, Eleven to Fly (1999).
 It also appeared on Bunton's debut solo album, A Girl Like Me (2001).
 Bunton recorded her vocals at London's Sarm West Studios in June 1999.
 The collaboration was the first release for Bunton to appear as a solo artist.

 Tin Tin Out and Bunton's version debuted and peaked at No.2 on the UK Singles Chart, 29 places higher than the original version 11 years previously.
 It sold 106,300 copies during its first week of release and has sold over 234,000 copies in the UK.
 "What I Am" was the UK's 88th-best-selling single of 1999.